[Week 12] The End Declared from the Beginning (Luke 3:22)

 Fault, is it mine?

 Fault can be a trigger word for people.
 A word that stains you with guilt with even the mention of it.
 A word that won’t let you go, hold you down and imprisons you where you know you don’t belong but fear you can’t escape.
 I have learned to look at fault differently.
 If some result is someone else’s fault, I am completely helpless to affect change.
-If it is someone else’s fault, they are the… »
+If it is someone else’s fault, they are the only… »

 Who Is Against Me